-Anona squamosa belongs to Anonaceae family.
-It is cultivated mainly for the edible fruits.
+IVVALA ANAND SHAKER, Department of Biochemistry, Parvara.
+Institute of Medical Sciences, Loni, AHMEDNAGAR (M.S.)
+INDIA is cultivated mainly for the edible fruits.
 All parts of plant are used in natural medicine in the tropics.
-It is considered to be good source of natural antibacterial compounds (Oliver-Brever, 1986).
-Tribulus terrestris classified under the family Zygophyllaceae is a naturally grown wild plant native to tropical and sub tropical regions of the world.

-Different parts of T. terrestris are reported to posses antibacterial properties (Firas et al., 2008).
+It is considered to be good source of natural antibacterial compounds.
+(Oliver-Brever, 1986).
+Tribulus terrestris is a naturally grown wild plant native to tropical and sub tropical regions of the world.
+It is classified under the family Zygophyllaceae.
+Different parts of T. terrestris is reported to posess antibacterial properties (Firas et al., 2008).